iorodeo/bias_docs/_build/html/_sources/basic_usage.txt

   rectangle in the preview window.
 When set to "enable" image capture is restriced to the selected sub-region.

-The example below demonstrates how ROI sub-region is displayed in red on the full image when "show" is selected in the Format7 Settings dialog.
+The example below demonstrates how the ROI sub-region is displayed in red on the full image when "show" is selected in the Format7 Settings dialog.

+|

 .. figure:: _static/bias_camera_format7_ROI_show_example.png
    :align:  center